-Fleur lifted her hat a few centimetres off her face and cracked open one blue eye.
+Fleur lifted her hat a few centimetres off her face and opened one blue eye.
 ‘Crete is well beyond the jurisdiction of the British Ministry… or anyone who’s going to question my tutoring methods.’
 She dropped the hat back over her face and dangled her legs over the arm, wriggling her bare toes.

 ‘Right.’
 Harry waved his wand around.
 ‘Aguamenti?’